ScottLogic/StockFlux/developer-proxy/readMe.md

 # Developer Proxy

 Use of the developer proxy allows you to develop locally in reguards to each seperate app.
-This can be ran be using the command `npm start` with `./developer-proxy` directory.
+This can be ran be using the command `npm run proxy`.

 # App Directory
 To modify the app directory to use the local proxy, modify the file `./src/static/apps.json` new stockflux or external apps can be added in for example this is the addition for a Giant Machines Watchlist